dappgbut/ai-discord-bot/README.md

   npm install
 ```

-Edit the .env file, and put everything needed
+Add a .env file inside the folder, and put everything needed

 ```env
   BOTTOKEN=YOUR_BOT_TOKEN_HERE